Iceland Northern Lights Winter Birding Tour

 - Adventure level: Easy, please check "Welcome" page for definition

-Weather in December is a combination of sunshine changing back and forth to clouds and snow, in the winter that is pretty much how it goes in the Iceland.
+Weather in the darkest part of the year: December is a combination of sunshine changing back and forth to clouds and snow, in the winter that is pretty much how it goes in Iceland.
 The island gets a lot of snow and December is a snowy month.
 The average high temperatures are in the mid 30'and the average lows are in the upper 20's.
 On winter solstice, the sun rises at about 11:00am and sets at 4:00pm.
 There is about 6 hours of light, some of which is a beautiful twilight during midday.
 Reykjavik harbor is a good to place to look for winter birds.
 There is also a small lake at the edge of the downtown area where birds congregate.

 Day 1: Arrive in Reykjavik